 It is often quite strange to look back over my life and see where God has brought me, sometimes with my full awareness, at other times organising events in the background.
 It would be great to say that my journey has been straight forward and pain-free, but that wouldn’t be honest or accurate.
-However, I am very aware of God’s love, care and protection over my life over the years...

-I recall feeling envious of girls during my childhood - prior to adolescence - and seeking to mimic their play and appearance; I would have preferred to be a girl rather than a boy.
+Keith recalls feeling envious of girls during my childhood - prior to adolescence - and seeking to mimic their play and appearance; he would have preferred to be a girl rather than a boy.
 In this honest article, Keith describes his journey through several marriages and mental health battles to eventually finding peace in his identity as a Christian.